laanp/Icarus_Mods_Separated/laanp-LegacyFurnace_Readme.md

-laanp-LegacyFurnace_v1_w184_P.pak
+laanp-LegacyFurnace_v1_w185_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.59.138637 (Week: 184)
+Compatible with Icarus Version: Rev. 2.2.60.138841 (Week: 185)

 ## Description:
-Brings back the ability to craft the small legacy electric furnace.
+Brings back the ability to craft the original small legacy electric furnace, and the concrete furnace.

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - New craftable item in the Fabricator, called "Electric Furnace (Legacy)"
+- New craftable item in the Fabricator & Machining benches called "Concrete Furnace (Legacy)"

 ## Installation Details